mmaisonette/mmaisonette/README.md

 - Design CI/CD pipelines that accelerate delivery without compromising quality.

+- Collaborate with teams to streamline workflows and reduce friction in delivery pipelines.

 - Automate infrastructure with Infrastructure-as-Code (IaC), cloud-native principles, and container orchestration.

-- Apply knowledge in cloud computing, networking, storage systems, and databases to design reliable and secure environments.

 - Leverage and develop tooling and automation to improve developer experience and system efficiency.

-- Collaborate with teams to streamline workflows and reduce friction in delivery pipelines.
+- Implement monitoring and observability practices to ensure reliable, secure, and high-performing systems.

 - Explore software development in Python and Go, with additional experience in JavaScript.